 Prominent conductors of solo engagements include Vasily Petrenko, Gergely Madaras, Sir Mark Elder and Paul Daniel.
 Recital venues include Oxford Lieder Festival, UK Strauss Society, and Chester Music Festival amongst many others.

-Sarah has been broadcast on BBC Radio 3, several times on Radio Ulster and world-wide when she sang for the IRFU.
+Sarah has been broadcast on BBC Radio 3, Radio Ulster and world-wide when she sang for the IRFU.
 Dame Janet Baker awarded Sarah 'The Joyce and Michael Kennedy Award for the Singing of Strauss' and most recently she won both The Gerard Arnhold Bursary and the Emerging Young Artist Award from Wexford Festival Opera/PwC.

 Hailing from Carrickfergus, mezzo soprano Sarah Richmond is widely known for her vocal warmth and versatility.
 She runs a successful business performing at a wide variety of events providing Music to Make Your Day.